Authored by the expert who managed and guided the team behind the Spain Property Pack

 Which neighborhoods in Barcelona have the strongest demand for long-term tenants?

-The Barcelona neighborhoods with the strongest long-term rental demand are Nova Esquerra de l'Eixample and Sant Antoni in the Eixample district, Sants in Sants-Montjuic, El Clot and Camp de l'Arpa del Clot in Sant Marti, and Poblenou near the 22@ tech district.
+The Barcelona neighborhoods with the strongest long-term rental demand in 2026 are Nova Esquerra de l'Eixample and Sant Antoni in the Eixample district, Sants and Hostafrancs in Sants-Montjuic, El Clot and Camp de l'Arpa del Clot in Sant Marti, and Poblenou, also in Sant Marti.

-Different tenant profiles drive demand in each Barcelona neighborhood:
+The tenant profiles driving demand in each of these Barcelona neighborhoods are quite distinct:

-- Poblenou: tech workers and digital nomads drawn by the 22@ innovation district and beach proximity
+- Poblenou: tech workers and digital nomads close to Barcelona's 22@ innovation district.

 Finally, please note that we provide a very granular rental analysis in our property pack about Barcelona.